ibm-cloud-docs/activity-tracker/control_usage.md

     In the **Dashboard** section, you can see your data usage.

-3. Define a **Usage Alert** to set the threshold for data usage in the instance.
-When the threshold is reached, you are notified.
-Enter a value to set the data usage threshold.
+3. Define a **Usage Alert** to set the **Usage Limit** threshold for data usage in the instance.
+When the usage reaches the percentage of the threshold you selected, the email recipient will be notified.

 4. In the **Add recipient** section, enter one or more emails where the notification will be sent.